DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 ## Graphics Queue

-For the graphics contextm, we add the commands to synchronize with other queues.
+For the graphics context, we add the commands to synchronize with other queues.

 ```cpp
 // Make graphics pass wait for the upload pass